FoxxMD/multi-scrobbler/docs/FAQ.md

 ```

 It means the JSON in your configuration file is not valid.
 Copy and paste your configuration into a site like [JSONLint](https://jsonlint.com/) to find out where errors you have and fix them.

+# Scrobbling Issues

+## Last.fm does not scrobble tracks with multiple artists correctly

+This is a limitation of the [Last.fm API](https://www.last.fm/api/show/track.scrobble) where the **artist** field is only one string and Last.fm does not recognize (play well) with "combined" artists.

+Multi-scrobbler works the same was the official Spotify-Last.fm integration works -- it only scrobbles the **first** artist on a multi-artist track.

+## Jellyfin does not scrobble tracks with multiple artists correctly

+This is a limitation caused by the [Jellyfin webhook plugin](https://github.com/FoxxMD/multi-scrobbler/issues/70#issuecomment-1443804712) only sending the first artist to multi-scrobbler.
+This issues needs to be [fixed upstream on the Jellyfin webhook repository.](https://github.com/jellyfin/jellyfin-plugin-webhook/issues/166)